-14 5 Towards an uncertainty budget estimate
+5 Towards an uncertainty budget estimate

 This section briefly discusses the uncertainty budget estimate for the FTH product.
-Following 15 16 Chambon et al. (2012), the uncertainty budget is composed of three main uncertainty source 17 terms: 1) calibration uncertainty, 2) retrieval uncertainty and 3) sampling uncertainty.
-In line 18 with Roca et al. (2010) the calibration uncertainty is considered to be a systematic difference, 19 whereas the retrieval uncertainty depends on the details of the underlying algorithm.
-The representativeness uncertainty depends on the temporal and spatial averaging and it vanishes 20 21 at the instantaneous pixel scale.
-This uncertainty depends on the number of independent 22 observations.
-In order to estimate this number, the correlation length in space and time for the 23 FTH has been estimated by analyzing variograms (see Roca et al., 2012 for details).
-Typical 24 spatial correlation lengths of 350 km and temporal correlation lengths of 7.5 hours have been 25 observed.
+Following Chambon et al. (2012), the uncertainty budget is composed of three main uncertainty source terms: (1) calibration uncertainty, (2) retrieval uncertainty and (3) sampling uncertainty.
+In line with Roca et al. (2010) the calibration uncertainty is considered to be a systematic difference, whereas the retrieval uncertainty depends on the details of the underlying algorithm.
+The representativeness uncertainty depends on the temporal and spatial averaging, and it vanishes at the instantaneous pixel scale.
+This uncertainty depends on the number of independent observations.
+In order to estimate this number, the correlation length in space and time for the FTH has been estimated by analyzing variograms (see Roca et al., 2012, for details).
+Typical spatial correlation lengths of 350 km and temporal correlation lengths of 7.5 h have been observed.

-An upper bound calibration uncertainty of 1 K is considered (van de Berg et al., 1995).
+An upper-bound calibration uncertainty of 1 K is considered (van de Berg et al., 1995).
 In this case, the relative uncertainty on FTH is equivalent to the intercept of the retrieval (b in Eq.
-(2)) and is between 10% and 15% (Roca et al., 2009).
-Results from the training of the FTH retrieval allow the estimation of the retrieval uncertainty.
-Based on the tropical training a RMSD of 2 %RH (8% when assuming an average FTH of 25%) and an average difference of 0.3 %RH were estimated.
-Assuming a daily average over a 2.5° grid box and a typical standard deviation of 20% yields to a 10% relative sampling uncertainty.
-As a result, in this idealized case, the total uncertainty in the estimation of the mean FTH is equally driven by the calibration and by the sampling terms and to a lesser extent by the algorithm term.
-The estimated total uncertainty is the square root of the sum of the three variances and in this case, it is around 16-19% with a coverage probability of 68% (Roca et al., 2012).
+2) and is between 10 and 15 % (Roca et al., 2009).
+Results from the training of the FTH retrieval allow for the estimation of the retrieval uncertainty.
+Based on the tropical training, a RMSD of 2 % RH (8 % when assuming an average FTH of 25%) and an average difference of 0.3% RH were estimated.
+Assuming a daily average over a 2.5° grid box and a typical standard deviation of 20 % yields a 10 % relative sampling uncertainty.
+As a result, in this idealized case, the total uncertainty in the estimation of the mean FTH is equally driven by the calibration and the sampling terms, and to a lesser extent by the algorithm term.
+The estimated total uncertainty is the square root of the sum of the three variances, and in this case it is around 16-19%, with a coverage probability of 68 % (Roca et al., 2012).

-7 6 Evaluation
+6 Evaluation

-8 6.1 Data record for evaluation
+6.1 Data record for evaluation

-9 The ARSA version 2.7 is an archive of global radiosonde measurements of temperature, water vapor and ozone profiles, which have been quality controlled and combined with auxiliary 10 11 observations.
-The ARSA archive has been developed and provided by the Atmospheric 12 Radiation Analysis group at the Laboratoire de Météorologie Dynamique (LMD, Paris, France).
-In a first processing step, the radiosonde observations are quality controlled.
-For 13 14 example water vapor observations are considered only when they are available up to a 15 minimum pressure of 350 hPa, and the Thermodynamic Initial Guess Retrieval (also developed at the LMD) climatological database is used to remove outliers.
-In a second step, 16 17 existing radiosonde measurements are combined with other reliable data sources.
-This step 18 depends on ERA-Interim data, which is also used for extrapolation into upper levels of the 19 atmosphere.
+ARSA version 2.7 is an archive of global radiosonde measurements of temperature, water vapor and ozone profiles which have been quality controlled and combined with auxiliary observations.
+The ARSA archive has been developed and provided by the Atmospheric Radiation Analysis group at the LMD.
+In the first processing step, the radiosonde observations are quality controlled.
+For example, water vapor observations are considered only when they are available up to a minimum pressure of 350 hPa, and the Thermodynamic Initial Guess Retrieval (also developed at the LMD) climatological database is used to remove outliers.
+In the second step, existing radiosonde measurements are combined with other reliable data sources.
+This step depends on ERA-Interim data, which are also used for extrapolation into upper levels of the atmosphere.
 Finally, the profiles are interpolated to 43 pressure levels from sea level pressure to 0.0025 hPa.
-ARSA covers the period between 1979 and 2013 with few 10,000 observations 20 21 month.
-More details can be found per at 22 http://ara.abct.lmd.polytechnique.fr/index.php?page=arsa.
+ARSA covers the period between 1979 and 2013 with a few tens of thousands of observations per month.
+More details can be found at http://ara.abct.lmd.polytechnique.fr/index. php?page=arsa.

-23 6.2 Methodology
+6.2 Methodology